PointCloudLibrary/pcl/doc/advanced/content/executor_design.rst

 1. Provide a uniform API for executing existing algorithms on different facilities giving users the freedom to switch between facilities with ease.

-2. Reducing code duplication and trying to avoid completely different implementations of the same algorithm
+2. Reducing code duplication by trying to avoid completely different implementations of the same algorithm

-3. Provide a simple and easy to use mechanism to customize the execution context which users can also access
+3. Provide a simple and easy to use mechanism to customize the execution context which users can also access.

-4. Expose some of the underlying features offered by the the various facilities in a standardized manner
+4. Expose some of the underlying features offered by the various facilities in a standardized manner.

-5. Provide a mechanism to automatically choose the best facility to run an algorithm in case the user does not explicitly specify which facility to use
+5. Provide a default, implicit mechanism to automatically choose the best facility to run an algorithm.

 6. Be extensible enough to allows users to specify their own executors or customize the ones provided by PCL

-7. Ensure as little overhead as possible, if possible make everything compile time.
-This is also ensure all errors are caught at compile time, providing guarantee at compile time that an executor would work.
+7. Minimize runtime overhead by exploiting compile time resolution whenever appropriate.
+This is also ensure all errors are caught at compile time, providing guarantee an executor would work if the code compiles successfully.

-8. Last but not the least be forward compatible with the upcoming executor design so that PCL is compatible with them when they become a part of the standard specification.
+8. Last but not the least be forward compatible with the upcoming executor design so that PCL is compatible with it when it becomes a part of the standard specification.

 Accepted Design
 =================================

-The currently implemented design draws heavy influence from some of the current implementations which are being developed in light of the proposal which are:
+The implemented design in PCL draws heavy influence from some of the implementations which are being developed in light of the proposal which are:

 * `executors-impl <https://github.com/executors/executors-impl>`_